rodneyshupe/Cookbook/Recipes/Entrees/Beef/SlowCookerMongolianBeefRecipe.rst

 Directions
 ----------

-1. Add sliced flank steak and cornstarch to a large resealable plastic bag, close and shake to coat well.
+1. Add the sliced flank steak and cornstarch to a large resealable plastic bag, then close and shake to coat well.
-2. To the bottom of slow cooker add vegetable oil, garlic, ginger, water, soy sauce, brown sugar and Sriracha sauce.
-Stir to combine.
-3. Add in coated flank steak and carrots and stir again until everything is coated in the sauce.
-4. Cover and cook on HIGH for 2-3 hours or on LOW for about 4-5 hours, until steak is cooked and tender.
+2. Add the vegetable oil, garlic, ginger, water, soy sauce, brown sugar and Sriracha sauce to the bottom of the slow cooker and stir to combine; add the coated flank steak and carrots and stir again until everything is coated in the sauce, then cover and cook until the steak is cooked and tender, on HIGH for 2-3 hours or on LOW for about 4-5 hours.
-5. Serve over white rice and garnished with green onions and sesame seeds if desired.
+3. Serve over white rice, garnished with green onions and sesame seeds if desired.